cs101-merhabadunya/cs101-merhabadunya.github.io/_site/README.md

 `bundle exec jekyll serve [--trace --incremental --port XXXX]`

 If included `--port XXXX` your server will be directed to `127.0.0.1:XXXX` in the browser.
+Sometimes using the same port gives error in WSL.

 You can find some templates in templates folder, note that the pages inside this folder aren't compiled.
+`bundle update` to update all gems to the lates version, `bundle update jekyll` to update jekyll.

+Please update the used tags below
+- kod
+- planlama